RemainNA/auraxis-bot/README.md

 Unsubscribes the channel from all outfit activity, capture, and server alert notifications.

+### !config

+Displays current subscription configuration options for the channel.

+### !config audit

+Attempts to fix issues with configuration options if they are missing.

+### !config alerts [continent] [enable/disable]

+Enables or disables displaying alerts for the given continent, or "other" for alerts such as Outfit Wars.

+### !config autodelete [enable/disable]

+Enables or disables automatically deleting alert notifications 5 minutes after they complete, and outfit activity notifications 5 minutes after they occur.

 #### !population [server]

 Returns the population per faction of the specified server.
 Supports multiple servers per query.
 Supports all platforms without prefixes